 Cir & Akrista

-If the fundraisers have ended, you can always go to each website and do a search for "multiple sclerosis" to find other fundraisers for people with MS. Give Forward and Your Caring are great ways for each of us to help those around us in some small way.
+When you go to each website and do a search for "multiple sclerosis" to find fundraisers for people with MS. You Caring are great ways for each of us to help those around us in some small way.
 Even a word of encouragement will help.
 MS is not easy to live with especially on a day to day basis.
 It can be unpredictable, a roller coaster ride, one day and uneventful the next.

 These facts alone make it emotionally draining.
 Add that to the long list of symptoms that you may or may not experience on any given day, unless you live with it or with someone who has it, it's also impossible to relate.
 So take the time to search through the fundraisers here on Help for MSers.
 You may be able to help someone, even if it's just a little.
 All those little bits add up.